Sherrelyn/weather-app/README.md

 : the following will be seen-

-- node-chat-app@1.0.0 start
+- weatherapp@1.0.0 start

-- node server/server.js
+- node src/app.js

-Server is up on 3000
+Server is up and running on port:  3000